 - Before the interview, think about what makes you unique and a good fit for this job.
 What do you want them to know about you?
 And then, throughout the interview, find ways to provide that information.

 - Why do you want to be a firefighter?
 What is that one thing that makes this the right career choice for you?
-Make sure you know yourself what the answer to that question is and be prepared to articulate it.
+You have to know yourself the answer to this question before you can tell someone else.

 - Research their organization and understand what they stand for.
 And then ask yourself, do my values align with theirs?
 Be prepared to articulate that information.